xebia-functional/nine-cards-backend/README.md

 This configuration is kept in a file called [`pg_hba.conf`](http://www.postgresql.org/docs/9.1/static/auth-pg-hba-conf.html).

 * In Debian-based distributions, it is located in the directory `/etc/postgresql/{version}/main/pg_hba.conf`.
-* In OSX, you can find it using the command `locate pg_hba.conf`, or following [these instructions](http://stackoverflow.com/questions/14025972/postgresql-how-to-find-pg-hba-conf-file-using-mac-os-x).
+* In OS-X, you can find it using the command `locate pg_hba.conf`, or following [these instructions](http://stackoverflow.com/questions/14025972/postgresql-how-to-find-pg-hba-conf-file-using-mac-os-x).

 To run and test the NCBE on our local host using the `ninecards_user` user, we need to open channels for the command line and for the JDBC driver.